 Lightly flour your work surface or a large cutting board.
 Cut the pizza dough into bite-sized pieces, about 1" cubes.
-Make sure to keep the pieces separate — if you put them in a mound, they'll stick right back together!
-Set aside.
+Keep the pieces separate — if you put them in a mound, they'll stick back together — and set aside.

 In a small saucepan, heat olive oil over medium heat.
-Add shallot and garlic, then saute for 1-2 minutes; it'll be very fragrant but not browned.
+Add shallot and garlic; sauté for 1-2 minutes, until fragrant but not browned.
 Turn off and remove from heat.
 Add half the minced parsley and 4 tablespoons of butter to melt in the pan.

-Once all the butter's melted, transfer the contents of the pan into a large bowl.
-Keep the pan around, but set it aside for now — we'll use it again to melt more butter later.
+Once the butter's melted, transfer the contents of the pan into a large bowl.
+Keep the pan around, but set it aside for now.

-Place a few pieces of dough at a time into the bowl with the butter mixture.
+Place a few pieces of dough at a time into the butter mixture.
 Toss the dough, add more pieces and toss again.
-Keep doing this until all the dough is in the bowl and covered with the butter mixture.
+Repeat until all the dough is in the bowl and covered with the butter mixture.

-Bake for 35 minutes, until the top is golden golden.
-Let it rest for a few minutes while you knock out Step 7.
+Bake for 35 minutes, until the top is golden brown.
+Let it rest for a few minutes.

 In the same pan you used before, melt another 4 tablespoons of butter over medium heat, along with half of the remaining minced parsley.
 Once melted, place in a small ramekin.

 Place a serving platter or board over the bundt and invert to release.
-Pop the butter-filled ramekin in the center for dipping or drizzling and sprinkle the whole gorgeous assemby with the remaining minced parsley.
+Pop the butter-filled ramekin in the center for dipping or drizzling.
+Sprinkle the whole gorgeous assembly with the remaining minced parsley.

 Serve immediately and watch the crowd go wild.